DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/excelWrapTextEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether to enable word wrapping for the exported data in the resulting XLSX file.
+Specifies whether to enable word wrapping for exported data in the resulting XLSX file.

 ---